UMainedynamics/SeidarT/docs/source/png-creation.rst

 .. note::

     When creating a PNG, anti-aliasing must be turned off to avoid color boundary gradients.
+When building the project file from a PNG, if antialiasing isn't turned off, this will be evident in the material list.

 Building images in Inkscape has some advantages other than being free.
-Saving a .svg to pdf allows the user to change the number of pixels and the spatial resolution of the image quite easily.
+It is a robust graphics application that provides a lot of control.
+Saving a .svg to pdf allows the user to change the number of pixels and the spatial resolution of the image quite easily, but keep in mind that the size of all features within the image will increase/decrease accordingly (i.e. 1px wide will become 2px wide when doubling the domain size.
 With ghostscript, the command ::

     gs -q -dBATCH -dNOPAUSE -sDEVICE=png16m -sOutputFile=<file> -r96 <input_file>